 Advertising revenue pays for the time taken to conduct reviews by advertisers and non-advertisers.
-For anyone keeping score (like me), at least 75% of all products featured on these pages come from companies who have never advertised with us.
+For anyone keeping score (like me), more than 75% of all products featured on these pages and on YouTube come from companies who have never advertised with us.

 So any company stumping up the cash gets an ad?

 Actually, no. Not all companies looking to buy advertising space on Darko.Audio get to do so.
 It’s an invite-only situation.
 90% of cold callers are turned away.
 Only those whose products we really like get the nod.
 As a result, this site’s banner ads come from manufacturers whose products we dig immensely.